Nathan Green (footballer): Career

 He made his professional debut for Dagenham & Redbridge in a 2–0 defeat to Northampton Town in September 2014, replacing George Porter as a substitute.
 However, he struggled to cement a regular place in the first team and in November 2014 he was sent out on loan to Conference South side St Albans City on a one-month loan after just eight appearances for the club.
 He made his debut in the 1–1 draw with Wealdstone in the FA Trophy, scoring a late equalising goal with a spectacular thirty-yard effort.
 Green returned to Dagenham at the end of December having made six appearances for the club.
 In January 2015, his contract was terminated by Dagenham and he left the club by mutual consent having only made eight appearances for the first team.

 He immediately joined Conference Premier side Dartford on a six-month contract until the end of the season.
 He made his debut for the club the next day in the 2–1 home defeat to Kidderminster Harriers.

 In June 2015, he rejected a new contract offer from relegated side Dartford and signed for newly promoted National League South side Margate on a free transfer.

 After one season with Margate, Green joined Dulwich Hamlet of the Isthmian League Premier Division ahead of the 2016–2017 season.
 He went on to score his first goal for the club against Metropolitan Police in a 1–1 away draw on 20 September 2016, before going on to score his second goal with the opener against Chesham United in a 4–0 home FA Trophy victory on 12 November 2016.
 He left Dulwich to join Welling United in June 2019.

 In June 2022, Green joined Folkestone Invicta from Cray Valley Paper Mills.

+In June 2023, Green joined fellow Isthmian League Premier Division side Hornchurch.
+In November, he suffered a serious knee injury, a complete rupture of his Meniscus Cruciate Ligament, not featuring again as Hornchurch were promoted as champions.
+In December 2024, he returned to Folkestone Invicta.
+He departed the club at the end of the 2024–25 season.

 Career statistics

+Personal life

+Away from football, Green works as a scaffolder.